hanover-computing/.github/profile/README.md

 kills the part of the us that was once passionate for the craft, the part of us that gave us joy, the part of us that made us *care*.
-Without it, we burn out, we no longer enjoy what we once did, and we no longer bother fighting for what we believe in, because the corporate environment has grinded us away until we no longer have the strength to resist.
+Without it, we burn out, we no longer enjoy what we once did, and we no longer bother fighting for what we believe in, because the corporate environment has grinded us away until we can no longer muster the strength to resist.

 And this group exists to say - *enough is enough*.